skorotkiewicz/6obcy-tui/README.md

 $ npm run start
 ```

+Available commands:

+- /dis - disconnects and looks for a new user
+- /topic - sends a random topic to confersation

 ## Configuration

 Client is able to solve captcha by itself thanks to 2captcha.com service, to enable auto captcha solving change `dotenv` file name to `.env` and enter your API key, restarting client will automatically solve every captcha.